TaylanUB/scheme-bytestructures/README.md

-The pointer type behaves differently: when referencing, it returns the bytevector to which it points; when setting, as mentioned in the section "Creating and initializing bytestructures conveniently," if it is given a bytevector, it will use the pointer of that bytevector, otherwise it expects directly a pointer; it will write the address of the pointer.
+The pointer type behaves differently: when referencing, it returns the bytevector to which it points; when setting, as mentioned in the section about initialization, if it is given a bytevector, it will use the pointer of that bytevector, otherwise it expects directly a pointer; it will write the address of the pointer.

 The syntaxes `bytestructure-ref*` and `bytestructure-set!*` are equivalent to `bytestructure-ref` and `bytestructure-set!`, except